Prof. Dr. Nathalie Voser

 nathalie.voser@rothorn.legal

-t +41 (0)44 212 11 22
+t +41 44 212 11 22

 m +41 79 222 28 41

 Nathalie Voser is well known for her expertise in engineering and construction, (renewable) energy related projects, oil and gas, pharmaceutical and automotive industries.
 She has considerable experience in research and development, distribution and license agreements, joint ventures as well as mergers and acquisitions.
-She is appointed as arbitrator in both commercial and investment treaty arbitrations.
+She is regularly appointed as arbitrator in both commercial and investment treaty arbitrations.

-Who’s Who Legal Arbitration 2023 says, that Nathalie is “A hugely impressive arbitrator” and “An obvious choice for complex and technical disputes”, that “Nathalie is strategic, efficient and thorough” and she is identified as “a leading individual” in the market.
-Who’s Who Legal Switzerland 2022 quotes that Nathalie is “very experienced as counsel and arbitrator”, that she is highly recommended for her “strong academic background” and “extensive skill and experience in construction disputes”.
+Who’s Who Legal Arbitration 2023 says that Nathalie is “A hugely impressive arbitrator” and “An obvious choice for complex and technical disputes”, that “Nathalie is strategic, efficient and thorough” and she is identified as “a leading individual” in the market.
+Who’s Who Legal Switzerland 2022 states that Nathalie is “very experienced as counsel and arbitrator”, that she is highly recommended for her “strong academic background” and “extensive skill and experience in construction disputes”.
 According to Who’s Who Legal Arbitration 2022, Nathalie is identified as “highly experienced” and an “extremely knowledgeable practitioner with extensive construction arbitration experience”.
 WWL ranked her as Thought Leader Global Elite for “Arbitration 2023” and “Construction 2023” as well as Thought Leader “Commercial Litigation 2022”.

 Experience (Excerpt)

-• Co-arbitrator in ICSID arbitration involving insolvent German construction company and its claims against Turkmenistan under the Germany-Turkmenistan BIT
+• Co-arbitrator in ICSID arbitration involving insolvent German construction company and its claims against Turkmenistan under the Germany-Turkmenistan BIT.

 Qualifications